Hurden railway station

-Hurden railway station is a railway station in the Swiss canton of Schwyz and municipality of Freienbach.
+Hurden railway station is a railway station in the municipality of Freienbach in the Swiss canton of Schwyz, located within fare zone 180 of the Zürcher Verkehrsverbund (ZVV).
 The station is located on the Rapperswil to Pfäffikon line that crosses the Seedamm between the two shores of Lake Zurich.
 It takes its name from the nearby village of Hurden.

 Services

 The station is an intermediate stop on Zurich S-Bahn service S40.
 During weekends, there is also a nighttime S-Bahn service (SN5) offered by ZVV.